 - This covers corporates, exporters/importers, and government entities using FX to manage trade flows or reserves.

 Local forex brokers (like Pepperstone) aggregate orders from retail and professional clients, then pass them through to the interbank market via reporting dealers.
-These only account for USD $2.5 billion per day or 1 percent of local forex trading (vs 2.5% globally) – Justin Grossbard
+These only account for USD $2.4 billion per day or 1.2% of local forex trading (vs 2.5% globally) – Justin Grossbard

 3. The Popularity Of The Aussie Dollar

-Unsurprisingly, the US dollar is the dominant currency worldwide with 89% of trades worldwide involving the USD.
+Unsurprisingly, the US dollar is the dominant currency worldwide with 89.1% of trades worldwide involving the USD.
+For more on this, read our USA forex statistics.

 Most Popular Global Currency Pairs

-From a global perspective, the most traded currencies traded against each other are the EURO and USD (EUR/USD) accounting for 22.7% of volume.
-This is followed by USD/JPY (13.5%) and then GBP/USD (9.5%).
+From a global perspective, the most traded currencies traded against each other are the EURO and USD (EUR/USD) accounting for 21.2% of volume.
+This is followed by USD/JPY (14.3%) and then USD/CNY (8.1%).

-In 2022, the AUD/USD was the 7th most traded currency pair globally and accounted for 4.4% of global daily turnover.
-While the AUS/USD rose slightly in overall share (about 5.0%) in 2025, it still only ranked 6th among traded pairs.
+In 2022, the AUD/USD was the 6th most traded currency pair globally and accounted for 5.1% of global daily turnover.
+Its share eased slightly to 4.9% in 2025, though it still ranks 6th among traded pairs.

-The yuan’s rise into the top four most popular Forex pairs to trade highlights China’s growing trade power, while the Swiss Franc’s drop shows reduced demand for safe-haven markets. – Justin Grossbard
+The yuan’s rise into the top three most popular Forex pairs to trade highlights China’s growing trade power, while the Swiss franc’s climb shows renewed demand for safe-haven currencies. – Justin Grossbard

 4. The Length Of Trades In Australia